Admissions Policy and Procedure (Summary)

 Reception - Full-time places for 4 year olds.

 Places are offered following a satisfactory visit, or visits, during the half-term before the proposed starting date.
-Children must be observed to be independent in their toilet routines and ready for the Nursery environment and routine.
+Children must be observed to be independent in their toilet routines and ready for the Reception Class environment and routine.
 Allowance is made for development of children visiting in May or June prior to entry to the school in September.

 Full-time places only are available for Years 1-6.
 Pupils may be accepted at any time during the year, and into any class where places are available.